sikaeducation/curriculum/102/standards/manage-file-systems-cli/topics/cli-file-management-1/README.md

 `mv` takes two arguments:

-* The absolute or relative path of the file you want to move
+* An absolute or relative path of the file you want to move
 * An absolute or relative path to the directory you want to move the file to

 ## Renaming files and folders